University of Pittsburgh

 - The Intensive English Program offers three 13-week sessions throughout the year, beginning in early September, early January, and early May.
 Students enrolled in the Program receive 20 hours of intensive in-class instruction per week.

 The Program's curriculum focuses on developing students' language skills for academic, professional, and personal success.
-Students develop their skills in the areas of writing (organization, accuracy and composing essays), speaking (fluency, pronunciation and giving presentations), reading (developing vocabulary and fluency, improving comprehension), listening (understanding lectures, radio and TV, and conversational English).
-The Program also emphasizes English grammar.
-An optional TOEFL preparation course is available to all students; the TOEFL exam is also available on campus.
-Additional optional courses in IELTS Preparation, Pronunciation, and Conversation are also available.
-A 6-week Professional and Academic English Course is offered June-July for graduate and professional students.
+Students develop their skills in classes that focus on speaking (fluency, pronunciation and giving presentations), listening (understanding lectures; conversational English; radio, TV, and other broadcasts), writing (organization, accuracy and composing essays), reading (developing vocabulary and fluency, improving comprehension), and English grammar.
+An optional TOEFL preparation course is occasionally offered and is available to all students.
+In the summer, a 6-week Professional and Academic English Course is offered for graduate and professional students, and a 4-week US Law and Legal English program is offered for law students from around the world.
 Students are encouraged to independently develop their English skills outside of class by using the Program's modern multi-media center including state-of-the-art audio-visual and computer technology.

 The ELI believes that students learn English faster when they are actively using the language.
-A special activities coordinator organizes events such as picnics, parties, skiing, skating, sightseeing tours, movies, and trips to other cities.
-A special community outreach coordinator organizes volunteer activities, small conversation groups, and conversation partners.
-ELI students are part of the University of Pittsburgh community and have access to free and discounted cultural activities throughout the city and can use recreational/sports facilities, computer labs and libraries on campus.
+A special activities coordinator organizes social and cultural activities, such as picnics, parties, skiing, ice skating, sightseeing tours, movies, and trips to other cities.
+A special community outreach coordinator organizes weekly conversation partners and small conversation groups, and can provide information about volunteer opportunities as well.
+Furthermore, ELI students are part of the University of Pittsburgh community and can use recreational/sports facilities, computer labs and libraries on campus.
+ELI students also have access to free and discounted cultural activities throughout the city.

 Class sizes average from 12 to 18 students per class.
 Every effort is made to keep classes at an ideal size for effective English language instruction.